An Introduction to Double/Debiased Machine Learning: Key Ingredients of DML

-Here, $\{I_k\}_{k=1}^K$ is a random partition of the sample of units $\{1, \ldots, n\}$ into $K$ sub-samples of approximately equal size, and $\{\hat{\eta}_{-k}\}_{k=1}^K$ is a set of first-step nuisance parameter estimates, each calculated on the individuals \textit{excluding} those in the sub-sample $I_k$.
-Because $\hat{\eta}_{-k}$ uses only observations \emph{not} in sub-sample $k$, the estimation error in $\hat{\eta}_{-k}$ is independent of observations in sub-sample $k$, which mechanically alleviates overfitting bias as long as observations are independent across $i$.
-By swapping (``crossing'') samples for the estimation of nuisance parameters and the estimation of target parameters, cross-fitting asymptotically avoids losing efficiency relative to the hypothetical full-sample estimator that makes use of the true values of the nuisance parameters.
-Note that, in a panel setting with serial dependence or cross-section setting with cluster-dependence (where $W_i$ collects all observations of unit $i$), cross-fitting involves splitting the data by $i$ to ensure that the folds are independent of each other (see Remark 2).
+Here, $\{I_k\}_{k=1}^K$ is a random partition of the sample of units $\{1, \ldots, n\}$ into $K$ subsamples of approximately equal size, and $\hat{\eta}_{-k}$ denotes a first-step nuisance parameter estimate constructed using only observations \textit{excluding} those in the subsample $I_k$.
+Because $\hat{\eta}_{-k}$ uses only observations \emph{not} in subsample $k$, the estimation error in $\hat{\eta}_{-k}$ is independent of observations in subsample $k$, which alleviates overfitting bias.
+By rotating (``crossing'') samples for the estimation of nuisance parameters and the estimation of target parameters, cross-fitting asymptotically avoids losing efficiency relative to the hypothetical full-sample estimator that makes use of the true values of the nuisance parameters.